6 Simple Ways for Dad to Bond With Baby

 5. Embrace diaper duty.

-Turns out, the everyday duties of being a parent—like making dinner, changing diapers, and helping tots brush their teeth—all bolster bonding.
-In fact, research in the Journal of Family Psychology found that fathers who spent lots of time participating in childcare-related tasks on workdays (not saving involvement for weekends) develop the best relationships with their children.
+Dads who participate in lots of childcare-related tasks, like changing diapers, making dinner, and helping tots brush their teeth develop strong bonds with their children.
+In fact, research featured in the Journal of Family Psychology found that fathers who spent lots of time participating in these types of activities on workdays (not saving involvement for weekends) develop the best relationships with their kids.

 6. Play!

 While any kind of play can foster bonds, dads often take a shine to “rough and tumble” types of play—like air-planing round the room, knee-bouncing, tickles, and wrestling.
-And for toddlers and older children its a blast!
-This exuberant play style works to release the feel-good and bonding hormones oxytocin, dopamine and beta-endorphin.
-So, as long as little one is having fun—feel free to tickle, jump, and bounce your way to stronger bonds.
+And for toddlers and older children it’s a blast!
+This exuberant play style works to release the feel-good and bonding hormones oxytocin, dopamine, and beta-endorphin.
+Even babies can benefit!
+Researchers found that dads who engage in baby-friendly “rough housing,” like lifting Baby up to “fly” at 9 months old, are more likely to enjoy a secure attachment later.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Submit your questions here.